 You can also get to Museo Casa de la Memoria by bus.
 In front of the San Antonio Exito in El Centro on Avenida Oriental, take the Caicedo bus routes 093, 094 or 095.
 And get off the bus at Parque Bicentenario.

 It is also possible to walk to Museo Casa de la Memoria from El Centro.
 But it is about a 20-minute walk from the popular tourist spots of Museo de Antioquia and Plaza Botero in El Centro.
 It is not a 10-minute walk like I have seen some sites say.

-In addition, most taxi or Uber drivers in Medellín will know where Parque Bicentenario is located.
+In addition, most taxi drivers in Medellín will know where Parque Bicentenario is located.
 If not, give the driver the address below.
 And it’s also pretty easy normally to catch a taxi on the road outside the museum.